AmrHesham101/mern-YourPlaces-frontend/README.md

 The frontend application provides a user-friendly interface for users to view and manage places.
 Users can create accounts, log in, add places, and interact with other users' places.

 ## Technologies Used
 - React.js for building the user interface
-- Redux for state management
-- Axios for making API requests
 - React Router for routing
 - cloudinary for storing images and returning URLs to store them in the backend